Compute effective size of molecule (collision diameter) or molecular area tools

 8,16

-The correlation between calculated and experimental values is the following:
+The correlation between calculated and experimental values of the collision diameters is the following:

 References: